NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/examples/desktop/WEUQ/exampleShearBuilding3/README.rst

 3 Story Building: Sensitivity Analysis
 ======================================

 Consider the problem of uncertainty quantification in a three story steel building.
 The building being modelled is the 3 story Boston building presented in the FEMA-355C report.
 From the description in Appendix B of the FEMA document the building is a rectangular building **120** ft by **180** ft with a height above ground of **39** ft.
 The building weight is approx. **6,500** kips.
 Eigenvalues are shown in Table 5.1. of the FEMA document to be between **1.6** sec and **1.9** sec depending on connection detals.
 For this example (and for demonstrative purposes only), this building will be modelled as a shear building with **10** nodes and **9** elements, as shown in following figure.
-For loading, the TPU Low Rise Wind Generation tool will be used with the mean wind speed being treated as a random variable with a normal distribtion described by a mean :math:`\mu_{gustWS}=20 \mathrm{mph}` and standard deviation :math:`\sigma_{gustWS} =3 \mathrm{mph}` (COV = 15%).
+For loading, the TPU Low Rise Wind Generation tool will be used with the mean wind speed being treated as a random variable with a normal distribution described by a mean :math:`\mu_{gustWS}=20 \mathrm{mph}` and standard deviation :math:`\sigma_{gustWS} =3 \mathrm{mph}`.

 .. figure:: figures/3story.png
    :align: center